zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

  Specifies eviction strategy to be used when the storage size is achieved.
 - **`storage.vsam.name`**
  Specifies the data set name of the caching service VSAM data set.
+- **`storage.infinispan.initialHosts`**

+  This property specifies the list of cluster nodes (members).
+In case of multiple instances, the value for each Caching Service instance can be either a list of all the members, separated by a comma, or just the replica.
+The format is `${haInstance.hostname}[${zowe.components.caching-service.storage.infinispan.jgroups.port}]`.

+- **`storage.infinispan.persistence.dataLocation`**

+  The path where the Soft-Index store keeps its data files for the Infinispan Soft-Index Cache Store.
+  The default value is `data`.
+If you run the Caching Service in Highly Available mode and the instances use the same filesystem, you have to specify a different value of the `CACHING_STORAGE_INFINISPAN_PERSISTENCE_DATALOCATION` property for each instance.
+For more information, see the [Soft-Index File Store](https://infinispan.org/blog/2014/10/31/soft-index-file-store).

+- **`storage.infinispan.jgroups.port`**

+  The port number used by Infinispan to synchronise data among caching-service instances.
 - **`storage.redis.masterNodeUri`**
  Specifies the URI used to connect to the Redis master instance in the form `username:password@host:port`.
 - **`storage.redis.timeout`**